HPC System and Big Compute Solutions

 If you'd like to see us expand this article with more information (implementation details, pricing guidance, code examples, etc), let us know with GitHub Feedback!

-Big compute and high performance computing (HPC) workloads are normally compute intensive and can be run in parallel, taking advantage of the scale and flexibility of the cloud.
+Big compute and high performance computing (HPC) workloads are typically compute-intensive and can be run in parallel, taking advantage of the scale and flexibility of the cloud.
 The workloads are often run asynchronously using batch processing, with compute resources required to run the work and job scheduling required to specify the work.
 Examples of Big Compute and HPC workloads include financial risk Monte Carlo simulations, image rendering, media transcoding, file processing, and engineering or scientific simulations.

-This solution is built on the Azure managed services—Virtual Machines, Storage, and Batch.
-These services run in a high-availability environment, patched and supported, allowing you to focus on your solution.
+This solution is built on managed services including Virtual Machines, Storage, and Batch.
+These Azure services run in a high-availability environment, patched and supported, allowing you to focus on your solution.

 The links to the right provide documentation on deploying and managing the Azure products listed in the solution architecture above.